How Much Does a Gas Fire Pit Cost?

 Fire pits can be customized in a variety of ways after the initial construction process.
 If you’re in an area prone to blustery conditions, consider adding a wind guard to your fire pit.
 These tempered glass products are also a great option for those with small children in order to keep tiny hands from getting too close to flames.

-If your fire pit is going to have an electronic ignition system, consider adding a remote control or wall switch option.
-These premium products offer flames at the push of a button, and are the ultimate choice for installations where convenience is a priority.
+If your fire pit is going to have an electronic ignition system, consider adding a remote control, timer or wall switch option.
+These premium products offer flames at the push of a button and are the ultimate choice for installations where convenience is a priority.
 If your fire pit project is a commercial build, you may also want to consider adding an emergency stop or an automatic shutoff timer to increase the safety of your installation.
+Depending on your local regulations, these safety measures may in fact be required.

 Finally, we recommend adding a hard burner cover or a soft cover to all fire pit installations.
 Even with the highest quality materials, years of rain and snow can lead to a greater chance of corrosion.
 Using a cover will also help prevent debris like twigs and leaves from getting into the burner area.